Bull Put Spread Calculator

 Enter parameters and calculate to view P/L chart

-A bull put spread (also called a put credit spread) is a bullish vertical spread where you sell a put at a higher strike and buy a put at a lower strike, both with the same expiration.
-You receive a net credit to enter, which is also your maximum profit.
+A bull put spread (also called a put credit spread) is a vertical spread where you sell a put at a higher strike and buy a put at a lower strike, both with the same expiration date.
+It's a moderately bullish strategy with limited risk and capped profit—you collect a credit upfront in exchange for taking on defined downside risk.

 Key Characteristics

-The cyan line (T+0) shows your theoretical P/L today.
-Before expiration, the curve is smoother because both options retain time value.
-Time decay works in your favor when the stock is above your breakeven—T+0 sits below the expiration line in this region.
-However, if the stock falls toward or below your long strike, time decay works against you (negative theta) because you now need the long put's protection, and its time value is eroding.
+The cyan line (T+0) shows your theoretical P/L at trade entry.
+Before expiration, the curve is smoother because both options still have time value.
+When the stock is above your breakeven, time decay works in your favor—you'll see T+0 sitting below the expiration line in this region.
+If the stock falls toward your long strike, time decay starts working against you because you need the long put's protection.

-4. Days to Expiration: Time remaining until both options expire
+5. Days to Expiration: How much time is left until both options expire

 Bull Put Spread vs Bull Call Spread

-Both are bullish strategies with limited risk and profit potential.
-A bull call spread is a call spread you pay to enter, while a bull put spread is a put spread you receive premium to enter.
-At the same strikes and expiration, these positions are synthetically equivalent—they have nearly identical max profit, max loss, and breakevens.
+Both are bullish strategies with limited risk and capped profit.
+A bull call spread is a debit spread you pay to enter, while a bull put spread is a credit spread you receive premium to enter.
+At the same strikes and expiration, these positions have nearly identical max profit, max loss, and breakevens.

-The difference comes down to which options are OTM.
+The difference comes down to which options are out-of-the-money.
 Traders typically sell OTM options for better liquidity and to avoid early assignment.
-If you're betting the stock stays above a certain price, you'd sell an OTM put spread (bull put spread).
-If you expect a stronger move higher, you'd buy an OTM call spread (bull call spread).
+If you expect the stock to stay above a certain price, sell an OTM put spread (bull put spread).
+If you expect a stronger move higher, buy an OTM call spread (bull call spread).

-While rare, the short put in your spread can be assigned early—typically when it's deep in-the-money near expiration.
-If assigned, you'll be long 100 shares, but your long put protects you.
-You can exercise your long put to sell the shares, or sell the shares while closing the long put, effectively closing the spread at max loss less any additional fees.
+The short put in your spread can be assigned early, usually when it is deep ITM near expiration.
+If this happens, you will be long 100 shares, but your long put protects you.
+You can exercise your long put to sell the shares or close both legs separately.
+Either way, the spread structure protects you.

 Chris Butler